ronkasharmaa/To-Do-List-App/README.md

 docker compose up
 ```

-## To run this project locally or with AWS provisioned infra with automation
+## To run this project with AWS provisioned infra with automation

 Prerequisites:
 - Jenkins